ewojjowe/messaging-app/README.md

 ## About: <a name = "about"></a>

-This messaging app was written with the [Angular](https://angular.io/) framework.
+This messaging app is written with the [Angular](https://angular.io/) framework.
 It uses [RxStomp](https://github.com/stomp-js/rx-stomp) to connect with to **RabbitMQ** messaging server via **WebSockets**.
 A wrapper over [STOMP.js](https://github.com/stomp-js/stompjs) which exposes the STOMP operations